How often to replace furnace

 2. 2

-When replacing a furnace, look for high-efficiency models that can save you money on utility bills long-term.
+When replacing your furnace, look for high-efficiency models that can save you money on utility bills over the long run.

 3. 3